snakemake/snakemake/docs/snakefiles/deployment.rst

 Uploading workflows to WorkflowHub
 ----------------------------------

 In order to share a workflow with the scientific community it is advised to upload the repository to `WorkflowHub <https://workflowhub.eu/>`_, where each submission will be automatically parsed and encapsulated into a `Research Object Crate <https://w3id.org/ro/crate>`_.
-That way a *snakemake* workflow is annotated with proper metadata and thus complies with the `FAIR <https://en.wikipedia.org/wiki/FAIR_data>`_ principles of scientific data.
+That way a *snakemake* workflow is annotated with proper metadata and thus complies with the `FAIR <https://en.wikipedia.org/wiki/FAIR_data>`_ principles of scientific data. .. codespell:ignore Crate

 To adhere to the high WorkflowHub standards of scientific workflows the recommended *snakemake* repository structure presented above needs to be extended by the following elements: